 So here’s what your website should have:

 Tip: You can use this sample disclosure on your site.

-Note: Make sure that Respect visitor privacy is turned on for each tag connected to third-party tools that profit off of user data, for example, Google Ads, Facebook Ads, data management platforms, and other ad platforms.
+Note: Make sure that Respect opt-out and DNT is turned on for each tag connected to third-party tools that profit off of user data, for example, Google Ads, Facebook Ads, data management platforms, and other ad platforms.
 Also, some free services that you use on your website, like social share buttons, may monetize data from sites where they are embedded.

 - Additionally, if your website has minors under the age of 16 among its users, they need to consent to data collection if data are sold or disclosed to third parties.
 If the minor is under the age of 13, a parent or legal guardian must opt in for him.
 For that, you can use a modal or bottom consent form in Consent Manager.

 The CCPA defines personal information as “information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
 (1798.140.o1).

 So according to the CCPA, this data is treated as personal information: